cloudbytestorage/touchstone/specs/lifecycle_of_testcase.md

 #### Phases to Touchstone Sub-Project Mapping
 - touchstone will have multiple sub-projects
 - a particular phase of a test can belong to any sub-project or multiple sub-projects
+- triggering a testcase will be done via automaton sub-project